 The freedom to debate and discuss the merits of competing ideas does not, of course, mean that individuals may say whatever they wish, wherever they wish.
-The New York Young Republican Club may restrict expression that violates the law, that falsely defames a specific individual, that constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests, or that is otherwise directly incompatible with the functioning of the New York Young Republican Club.
-In addition, the Club may reasonably regulate the time, place, and manner of expression to ensure that it does not disrupt the ordinary activities of the Club.
-But these are narrow exceptions to the general principle of freedom of expression, and it is vitally important that these exceptions never be used in a manner that is inconsistent with the Club’s commitment to a completely free and open discussion of ideas.
+The New York Young Republican Club may restrict expression that violates the law, which defames a specific individual, which constitutes a genuine threat or harassment, that unjustifiably invades substantial privacy or confidentiality interests or is otherwise directly incompatible with the functioning of the New York Young Republican Club.
+Accordingly, the Club may reasonably regulate the time, place, and manner of expression to ensure that it does not disrupt the ordinary activities of the Club.
+Howver, these are narrow exceptions to the general principle of freedom of expression.
+It is vitally important that these exceptions never be used in a manner that is inconsistent with the Club’s commitment to a completely free and open discussion of ideas.

 As a corollary to the New York Young Republican Club’s commitment to protect and promote free expression, members of the Club must also act in conformity with the principle of free expression.
-Although members of the Club are free to criticize and contest the views expressed and to criticize and contest speakers who are invited to express their views, they may not obstruct or otherwise interfere with the freedom of others to express views they reject or even loathe.
-To this end, the Club has a solemn responsibility not only to promote a lively and fearless freedom of debate and deliberation, but also to protect that freedom when others attempt to restrict it.
+Although members of the Club are free to criticize and contest the views expressed and criticize and contest speakers who are invited to express their views, they may not obstruct or otherwise interfere with others’ freedom to express views they reject or even loathe.
+To this end, the Club has a solemn responsibility to promote lively and fearless freedom of debate and deliberation and protect that freedom when others attempt to restrict it.